coconut808/kata/README.md

 # kata
 Just some daily exercises, code snippets.
 Probably rewrites of old code.
+I can't remember everything so also storing some commonly used things here.